Partnerships and Limited

 - What happens if one partner dies or goes away?

-What if the business wishes to take on a new partner, or what if two or more partners wish to exclude another partner from the business?
+- What if the partnership wishes to admit a new partner, or what if two or more partners wish to exclude another partner from the business?

 Of course, a more complicated business will have many additional concerns, but every partnership must address the foregoing list of issues, or else these issues will be decided for it by the statutes and case laws of California: Where there is no written agreement, nor sufficient evidence of an oral agreement, a partnership in California will find itself governed by the “default provisions” of the California Corporations Code, which provides simple answers to each of the above issues, and decrees that these answers will govern the partnership unless it has made some other arrangement.